Prism: Cost-Efficient Multi-LLM Serving via GPU Memory Ballooning

 \MyPara{SLO attainment vs. available GPUs.} Finally, we evaluate performance when provisioning more GPUs.
 We selected 18 models from Table~\ref{tab:models}, representing a mix of popular and tail models with diverse load variability.
 To fully test the flexibility of our scheduling strategy, we included models of varying sizes from 1B to 8B, all of which fit within a single 80GB GPU.
 This setup enables a wide range of model-sharing combinations across GPUs.
 As shown in Figure~\ref{fig:slo-comparison} (last row), \tool achieves 99\% TTFT and TPOT attainment using only four and five GPUs on the two traces, respectively, demonstrating its effectiveness in improving cost-efficiency while maintaining performance.
 In comparison, all baselines fail to reach 99\% TTFT attainment even with eight GPUs, and only a few baselines achieve 99\% TPOT attainment when seven or eight GPUs are provisioned.

-\mysubsection{Performance Analysis} Next, we provide a detailed performance breakdown to analyze the effectiveness of each design in \tool and how they contribute to its strong end-to-end performance.
+\mysubsection{Performance Analysis} Next, we provide a detailed performance breakdown to analyze the effectiveness of each design in \tool and how each contributes to its strong end-to-end performance.

-\MyPara{Flexible cross-model memory coordination.} We first evaluated the benefits of our flexible cross-model memory coordination by comparing with static partition using a simplified two-model trace extracted from Arena-Chat, shown in Figure~\ref{fig:elastic-mem-microbench} (first row).
-We present the normalized total KV cache usage and aggregated throughput for both methods in the last two rows in Figure~\ref{fig:elastic-mem-microbench}.
+\MyPara{Flexible cross-model memory sharing.} We first evaluated the benefits of our flexible cross-model memory sharing by comparing with static partition using a simplified two-model trace extracted from Arena-Chat, shown in Figure~\ref{fig:elastic-mem-microbench} (first row).
+We present the normalized total KV cache usage and aggregated throughput for both methods in the last two rows of Figure~\ref{fig:elastic-mem-microbench}.
 As we can see, \tool's on-demand memory allocation allows it to use more memory for KV cache, particularly after the 20th second, when Model1 experiences low demand while Model2 faces a surge in request rates.
 The larger KV cache memory enables \tool to achieve higher throughput, as shown in the last row.
 In contrast, under static partitioning, even when Model1 underutilizes its memory, Model2 cannot leverage the unused memory due to the static allocation boundary.
-This shows that \tool's on-demand memory allocation significantly improves memory efficiency and, in turn, enhances performance in GPU sharing.

-\MyPara{Model activation speed.} Then, we measured how fast can \tool activate models.
-We measured the activation latency from pageable CPU memory for models ranging from 1B to 70B parameters and summarized the results in Figure~\ref{fig:loading-time}.
-As shown, each optimization significantly reduces activation latency.
-With all optimizations enabled, \tool loads small models from 1B to 8B within 0.7s, and a medium-size 14B model in just 1.3s, which is 5.5$\times$ faster than the baseline that \naively uses \texttt{cudaMemcpyAsync} and takes 7.1s.
-Larger models are usually served using TP; for a 70B model that is served using TP=8, \tool can activate it in 1.5s.
-Since a TP model is already sharded and loaded in parallel among different TP ranks, it can achieve relatively good loading performance even without our parallel loading optimization.
-These results show that \tool can prompt activate evicted models upon receiving new requests, helping reduce SLO violations.